Smoria/AM43-WiFi/README.md

 # You need
 * Some adequate soldering and most important **desoldering** skills
-* Knowledge of ESP8266 flashing mechanism using Arduino IDE
+* Knowledge of ESP8266 flashing mechanism using Arduino IDE (or ESPHome flasher in case of ESPHome version)
 * ESP8266 module.
 I've used ESP-12F.
 You can use ESP-01 or others but there is some changes must be made to board pinout in code.

-# Features
+# Features (Arduino MQTT version)
 - Control over WiFi using MQTT client
 - OTA updates enabled
 - WiFi Manager with WiFi and MQTT Settings